-The existing uses, approved uses and likely future uses of land in the vicinity of the land subject to a proposal?
+The existing uses, approved uses and likely future uses of land in the vicinity of the proposal?

 The existing use at the site for Telstra offices will not continue as the building is now surplus to requirements.
 As such, an opportunity is presented to redevelop the site which will provide site specific merits as follows: